obimbasmart/alx-higher_level_programming/0x06-python-classes/README.md

 	- size must be an integer, otherwise raise a TypeError exception with the message size must be an integer
 	- if size is less than 0, raise a ValueError exception with the message size must be >= 0

-3. Write a class Square that defines a square by: (based on `2-square.py`)
+3. A class Square that defines a square by: (based on `2-square.py`)
-	- Public instance method: def area(self): that returns the current square area
+	- Public instance method: `def area(self)`: that returns the current square area

+4. A class Square that defines a square by: (based on `3-square.py`)
+	- Private instance attribute: size:
+		- property `def size(self):` to retrieve it
+		- property setter def size(self, value): to set it